uniquelyparticular/sync-moltin-to-zendesk/README.md

 # @particular./sync-moltin-to-zendesk

-> Add a Zendesk Sunshine Evenet when an order is created or modified in Moltin
+> Add a Zendesk Sunshine Event when an order is created or modified in Moltin

 Asynchronous microservice that is triggered by [moltin](https://moltin.com) webhooks to create a Sunshine Event inside of [Zendesk](https://zendesk.com).

+⚠️ Zendesk [Sunshine Event API](https://develop.zendesk.com/hc/en-us/community/posts/360004233828-About-the-Events-API) is only available via Early Access BETA registration.

 Built with [Micro](https://github.com/zeit/micro)! 🤩